chshersh/chshersh.github.io/posts/2019-07-29-recordwildcards.md

 our `nameOnCard` function from the previous paragraph, we don't want to use all fields, we're interested only in a subset of them.
 And we don't want to update that function when we change definitions of the `User` or `Job` types.
-However, in `ToJSON` instance, we want to use _all_ fields.
+However, in the `ToJSON` instance, we want to use _all_ fields.
 So, the problem is not actually in `RecordWildCards`.
 We need to know where to apply this extension, though even here you can use `RecordWildCards` to make your life easier and here is why:

-1. If you also define `FromJSON` instance, you should implement roundtrip property-based tests to make sure that your `FromJSON` and `ToJSON` satisfy this property.
-It's not possible to skip `FromJSON` instance update because you will see compile time error if you don't initialise all fields of the type.
-Thus, if you forget to update `ToJSON` instance, you observe test failure.
+1. If you also define a `FromJSON` instance, you should implement roundtrip property-based tests to make sure that your `FromJSON` and `ToJSON` satisfy this property.
+It's not possible to skip a `FromJSON` instance update because you will see a compile time error if you don't initialise all fields of the type.
+Thus, if you forget to update `ToJSON` instance, you will observe a test failure.
 2. If your `FromJSON/ToJSON` instances are trivial, you can use [generics](https://hackage.haskell.org/package/base-4.12.0.0/docs/GHC-Generics.html#t:Generic)